 We've all heard the funny stories about how turkey, a source of L-tryptophan, makes us curl up and take a nap immediately after Thanksgiving dinner.
 Actually, there are other foods higher in tryptophan than turkey - we just don't stuff ourselves with them in a single sitting!
 The truth is that tryptophan, when accompanied by other nutrients such a B6 and niacin, affects our brain's serotonin level and serves as a natural relaxation aid and anti-depressant.
 Research has also shown that tryptophan depletion is associated with depression and anxiety.
 Salmon, halibut, tofu, spinach and egg whites make the list as foods high in tryptophan.
-Bonus round if you are a sushi fan because dried seaweed, shrimp, crab and soy sauce are all good sources.

 Omega 3 fatty acids rank high in the brain/mood/food connection.
 Omega 3 fatty acids have been shown to have a powerful influence on the brain and play a major role in reducing depression.
 Fish sources of Omega 3 include salmon, mackerel, halibut, sardines, tuna, and herring.
 Non-fish sources include flax (oil, seeds, ground), spinach, navy and kidney beans, and wild rice.